 Hey crew!
-I decided to mix things up a little this week and film a long Get Ready With Me (GRWM) on my glossy, oily, acne prone skin, with some new makeup and lots of chats.
+It’s time to test some long-wearing makeup!
+I decided to film a long Get Ready With Me (GRWM) on my glossy, oily, acne prone skin, with some new makeup and lots of chats.
 But this is a BLOG, not a YouTube video!
 So now I’ve got a chance to go a bit more “in depth” with my feelings about these products.
 SPOILER ALERT: don’t waste your money on the concealer!

 Australis 16 hour StayPut foundation.
 I posted a full, detailed review of this last week, so there’s no real point being a broken record.
 In short: it’s cheap ($16.49), it works, give it crack.
 Crap shade range though.
 If you’d like a blow-by-blow in real time account of the effectiveness of this foundation, then check out my YouTube review:

 Australis Fresh and Flawless Pressed Powder.
 I’ve been using this for years.
 It’s a staple of my makeup routine, and if I’m feeling especially lazy, I don’t bother to wear anything else!
 It retails for $12.95, and while there’s 6 different shades to pick from, they aren’t particularly true to the images on the website.
 I tried ‘Darkest Brown’, hoping it would be a sort of contour.
 It’s not.
 It’s barely darker than my usual pick ‘Deep Natural’, which can be too pale for me at times.
 Super weird!